NC bowling championships: Bracket, schedule and how to watch all matches | NCAA.com

-The 2019 NC women's bowling championship matches are April 11-13 at RollHouse Wickliffe in Wickliffe, Ohio.
-Eight schools will compete for the national title in double-elimination format.
+The 2019 NC women's bowling championship matches continue Saturday, April 13 from RollHouse Wickliffe in Wickliffe, Ohio.

+Stephen F. Austin will be playing either Nebraska or Vanderbilt for the title.
+Nebraska and Vanderbilt first play at 9 a.m.
+ET Saturday.
+You can watch here at NCAA.com here.
+The championship final is at 6:30 p.m.
+Saturday.

 Twelve teams were originally selected to the championship field, with eight participating in opening round matches to finalize the championship bracket.
-Below are the remaining eight teams vying for the 2019 championship.
+The champion will be decided on Saturday, April 13.

 2019 NC bowling championship bracket